President (Term: 2022-2023)

 Noll Campbell, PharmD, MS

 Purdue University College of Pharmacy Indianapolis, IN

-Noll L. Campbell, PharmD, MS is a Research Assistant Professor in the College of Pharmacy at Purdue University.
+Noll L. Campbell, PharmD, MS is an Associate Professor in the College of Pharmacy at Purdue University.
 Dr. Campbell received his PharmD degree from Butler University, completed a pharmacy practice residency at St. Vincent Hospital in Indianapolis, then a geriatric pharmacotherapy residency at the University of North Carolina in Chapel Hill, NC.
-As an investigator with the Indiana University Center for Aging Research and the Regenstrief Institute, Inc., his research focuses on the effect of medications on the aging brain.
-He is a 2014 recipient of a career development award from the National Institute on Aging to continue his work in recognizing the adverse cognitive effects of medications.
+As an investigator with the Indiana University Center for Aging Research and the Regenstrief Institute, Inc., his research focuses on the effect of medications on the prevention and treatment of delirium and dementia.
+His research is funded by the NIH, AHRQ, and industry.

 Roberta Esteves Vieira de Castro, MD, MSC, PHD

 Roberta Esteves Vieira de Castro is a Brazilian pediatric intensivist at the Rio de Janeiro State University, and has MS in Maternal and Child Health and PhD in Medicine.
 She is a member of the Brazilian Network of Research in Pediatrics from D’Or Institute for Research and Education in Rio de Janeiro, and a columnist in a Brazilian electronic medical portal.
 Her research focus is sedation, analgesia, and delirium in critically ill children.
 She received the Twitter award from iDelirium for the World Delirium Awareness Day and coordinates the Latin American Delirium Interest Group.

 Babar A. Khan MD

 Professor, Indiana University School of Medicine, Indianapolis, IN